wso2/product-apim/product-scenarios/8-analyze-usage-of-apis-for-business-insights/8.2-business-insights-for-an-api-develeoper-based-on-api-popularity/8.2.4-view-the-userbase-breakdown-for-an-api-based-on-api-versions/README.md

-# 8.5.1 View API Usage by Applications.
+# 8.2.4 View Userbase Breakdown for an API based on API Versions.

 ## When to use this approach